Tinyman392/EColiVariableGeneModels/README.md

 #### buildModel.py

 This script is part of the [GenomicModelCreator](https://github.com/Tinyman392/GenomicModelCreator/tree/edf2c58a616a2bdb7bbaa19aee87dd7b795afcba) github.
 The output from the *parseFTP.py* script included a directory of accessory PLF tabular files named *out_pref*.acc.plf/.
 We will need to build one model per file in that directory.
-The loop below should be able to train all of these models.
+The loop below should be able to train all these models.
 Note that each model (4000 genomes, 100 PLFs) took 4 minutes per model on a machine utilizing with 128 Intel Xeon Gold 6148 cores.
 With a total of over 3000 models, this took us over a week to train.

 You'll be specifying the following parameters for the model building:
 - -f : Fasta directory, specify the one from the getSubsample.sh output.
 - -t : Tabular file to train off of.
-This is the tabular file that is located in the *out_pref.acc.plf* directory.
+This is the tabular file that is in the *out_pref.acc.plf* directory.
 - -T : Temp directory.
 Any directory can be specified, **note that this directory may be cleared prior to training!**
 - -o : Output directory for the model.
 It is useful to organize all the model outputs into a directory of their own.
 - -n : Number of threads.